Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 annual growth rate projected for US construction through 2028

-The US faces a significant housing shortage, driving new construction activity.
-Plan your roofing needs with our Roofing Calculator.
+The US faces a significant housing shortage that continues to drive new construction activity.
+Understanding housing starts, permit volumes, and build costs is essential for planning.
+Estimate your roofing needs with our Roofing Calculator.

 1.49M